wso2-attic/esb-connectors/printavo/printavo-connector/printavo-connector-1.0.0/README.txt

     If required add the X.509 certificate from https://www.printavo.com to the client-truststore.jks of the ESB located in <ESB_HOME>/repository/resources/security folder and wso2carbon.jks located in <PRINTAVO_CONNECTOR_HOME>/printavo-connector/printavo-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/keystores/products.

- 3. Create a Printavo trial account and derive the API Token and Secret.
+ 3. Create a Printavo trial account and derive the API Key and Secret.
    i)    Using the URL "https://www.printavo.com/" create a Printavo trial account. ii)   Login to the created Printavo account and go to https://www.printavo.com/users/edit and obtain the API key.

  4. Update the Printavo properties file at location "<PRINTAVO_CONNECTOR_HOME>/printavo-connector/printavo-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.

    i)        apiUrl                                      - Use https://www.printavo.com.
-   ii)       apiToken                                    - Use the API Token obtained under Step 3 ii). iii)      customerFirstName                           - First name of the customer for createCustomer mandatory case.
+   ii)       apiKey                                      - Use the API Key obtained under Step 3 ii). iii)      customerFirstName                           - First name of the customer for createCustomer mandatory case.
 Use a valid string value. iv)       optionalCustomerFirstName                   - First name of the customer for createCustomer optional case.
 Use a valid string value.
    v)        optionalCustomerLastName                    - Last name of the customer for createCustomer optional case.
 Use a valid string value.